Govt Initiatives Against Child Labour Start Bearing Fruit: ILO - UrduPoint

 He said the policy change,introduction of legislation and its implementation and economic well-being of the families of the working children were areas of focus to achieve the desired goals.

-The ILO and MoHR have jointly conducted number of training sessions to end child labour,he informed.
+The ILO and MoHR had jointly conducted number of training sessions to end child labour,he informed.

-The official said the data collected after certain measures reveled that number of children working as rag pickers has decreased which indicated improvement.
+The official said the data collected after certain measures reveled that number of children working as rag pickers had decreased which indicated improvement.

 No child below the age of 14 years shall be employed or permitted to work at any brick kiln, he added.